Discover your credit score and more importantly, how to improve it.

 Do I need to pay to get a copy of my credit file?

 No, you can order a copy of your file for free from credit bureaus such as Experian and Equifax but you will have to wait 10 days to get it.
 If you need your file more urgently, you’ll have to pay a fee and receive it in 1-2 days depending on the bureau you order it from.

 Where can I get a copy of my credit file?

-If you live in Tasmania you can order a copy of your credit file from Veda and the Tasmanian Collection Service, and if you live in any other state you can order a free copy of your file from Veda, Dun and Bradstreet and Experian.
+If you live in Tasmania you can order a copy of your credit file from Equifax and the Tasmanian Collection Service, and if you live in any other state you can order a free copy of your file from Equifax, Dun and Bradstreet and Experian.